 Using self-harm as a way to cope is a temporary solution.
 It’s a distraction from facing deeper internal wounds.
 And while you can run from these deep, complex emotions for some time, you can’t escape them forever.

-Our DBT therapists have worked with individuals like you for decades.
+The DBT Center has worked with individuals like you for decades.
 They’ve helped them look internally and evaluate why they engage in self-injury.
 And above all, they have helped others find healthy solutions to managing unbearable emotional pain.

 Individual Psychotherapy Sessions